OthmanDaoud/Portfolio/README.md

 # Portfolio

-you can see my Portfolio from here [Portfolio](https://othmandaoud.github.io/Portfolio/)
+you can see my Portfolio from here:[Portfolio](https://othmandaoud.github.io/Portfolio/)